 In our example above, we talked about an online store that sells customizable watches.
 This store has a large number of attributes for each watch that need to function as customizable options.

 The end goal with this is for the customer to be able to see what they’re going to buy while they’re selecting.
-This is where WooCommerce Product Configurator comes in.
+This is where WooCommerce Product Configurator by IconicWP comes in.

 Instead of having to create 100s of individual end result images for the different combinations of watches, WooCommerce Product Configurator allows the store owner to upload one transparent image for each attribute which then layers on top of the other images to create the desired result for the customer.